miklevin/MikeLev.in/_posts/2025-04-21-fasthtml-anywidget-host.md

 sort_order: 4
 ---

-## Introductory Context
+## Interactive Widgets in Programming Environments

 Imagine developers creating small, interactive tools (like sliders, buttons, or simple charts) called "widgets" that can be used inside programming environments like digital notebooks (e.g., `Jupyter Notebooks`).
 A library called `anywidget` makes creating these widgets easier and allows them to work in various standard environments.
 However, running these widgets outside of those standard, often complex, environments poses a challenge.

+## Exploring FastHTML for AnyWidget Hosting

 This article explores the technical possibility of getting these `anywidget` tools to run within a different, more lightweight web framework called `FastHTML`.
 The goal is to create a "minimal host" – a simpler setup that avoids the heavy infrastructure of traditional environments like `Jupyter`.

+## Technical Specifications and Learning from Marimo

 It investigates how this might be achieved by looking at the technical specifications involved (like `AFM`), learning from another system called `Marimo` that already does this, and outlining a plan (a blueprint) for making it work in `FastHTML`, while also considering the difficulties involved.

 ---